top of page

 3. Preparation Tips: What to Do Before the Appointment

 For older children, try to ensure your child is well-rested and has had something to eat before the appointment.
-Bring along a favourite toy or comfort item.
+For younger children, bring along a favourite toy or comfort item.
 Let them know what to expect in a gentle, honest way.
-Paracetamol is not routinely required before vaccinations except for Meningococcal B vaccine (Bexsero).

 Baby's legs on a soft white blanket, with crossed ankles.
 Peaceful and gentle setting.
 No text visible.